On addition of 1-handles with chart loops to 2-dimensional braids: Handle moves

 1. {\it Crossing change of tubes.}

-Let us consider a part $B^2 \times I'$ of a 1-handle $B^2 \times I$ for an interval $I' \subset I$ with $B^2 \times \partial I'$ fixed, which will be called a {\it tube}.
-We say two tubes form a {\it crossing} if their projected images in $\mathbb{R}^3$ form a crossing.
+We consider a part $B^2 \times I'$ of a 1-handle $B^2 \times I$ for an interval $I' \subset I$ with $B^2 \times \partial I'$ fixed, which is called a {\it tube}.
+We say two tubes form a {\it crossing} if the projected images of their cores in $\mathbb{R}^3$ form a crossing.
 We determine the {\it sign} of a crossing to be positive or negative with respect to the orientations of the cores of the tubes.